gloriama/d3/README.md

 * [Justin Shaw](https://github.com/jshaw22), for teaching me how to upload screenshare demos
 * GitHub, for their square colors (used in Closeness)
+* [Michael Bostock](https://bl.ocks.org/mbostock), who not only was one of the key developers of D3 and therefore obviously deserves an acknowledgment, but also created some great examples and tutorials for learning it.
+In particular, his [Collision Detection](https://bl.ocks.org/mbostock/3231298) example was used in Budget